mck1117/abs-docs/Mk60-Companion/Sensors-and-Controllers.md

 ### AK-protocol Hall

 These are the strange sensors found on E8x/E9x cars fitted with an Mk60e5 controller.
+They send a higher current pulse for timing, then transmit 9 bits of extra data about wheel direction, sensor field strength, and diagnostics.
+Everybody seems to agree this was a mistake, as they exist possibly only on 2005-2013 BMWs like the E87 and E90.

+There's a more in-depth comparison of different sensor types available here: [AN296246-Speed-Sensor-Protocols.pdf](AN296246-Speed-Sensor-Protocols.pdf)

 # Mk60 Module Types

-### Summary

 | Controller | Pressure sensors | Wheel speed sensor type | Source |
 |--|--|--|--|